 United Nations Permanent Forum on Indigenous Issues (UNPFII)

-The UNPFII is an advisory body to the Economic and Social Council, especially established to counter issues with development, culture, the environment, education, health and rights of the indigenous people.
-The UNPFII holds an annual meeting for 10 days New York, cooperating with the members of the Forum, Member States, and the UN system to discuss the problems that arise and seek the most effective and beneficial solution that is applicable.
+The UNPFII is an advisory body to the Economic and Social Council, especially established to counter issues with development, culture, the environment, education, health, and rights of the indigenous people.
+The UNPFII holds an annual meeting for 10 days in New York, cooperating with the members of the Forum, Member States, and the UN system to discuss the problems that arise and seek the most effective and beneficial solution that is applicable.

 Timeline of Events